-Carmel Bach Festival Presents Online Cottages, Gardens & Cantatas Home and Garden Tour May 1 – 9, 2021
+Carmel Bach Festival Online Cottages, Gardens & Cantatas Home and Garden Tour 2021

-The Carmel Bach Festival hosts its sixth annual “Cottages, Gardens & Cantatas” Home and Garden Tour, a one-of-a-kind event celebrating its hometown architecture, nature and artistic expression May 1—9.
-The 2021 self-curated tour is online and offers you the opportunity to privately look through five showcase homes at your convenience between May 1 and May 9.
+The Carmel Bach Festival hosted its sixth annual “Cottages, Gardens & Cantatas” Home and Garden Tour, a one-of-a-kind event celebrating its hometown architecture, nature and artistic expression May 1—9.
+The 2021 self-curated tour was online and offered the opportunity to privately look through five showcase homes.

 The first cottage occupies almost three lots.
 The cottage was saved, restored and augmented over the past five years.
 Much of the original home is intact.
 It has a special connection to the Carmel Bach Festival, the second home built by Bach Festival founders Dene Denny and Hazel Watrous.
 A guesthouse, garage and several outbuildings were added.
 This compound boasts gnomes, rabbits and mystery.
 The owner loves Halloween, and it is evident in the study.
 Additions of a master suite and dining room created the perfect home for today’s lifestyle.